Sweden: The Middle Way: Thesis

-Childs' argument in the book was that Sweden had adopted an effective compromise between the two political extremes of the day: the United States and Russia ([USSR]).
+Childs' argument in the book was that Sweden had adopted an effective compromise between the two political extremes of the day: the United States and Russia (then the Soviet Union).
 Bridging the gap between the "concentration of economic power in the hands of a few men" in the United States and "the trials and hardships in Russia," Sweden seemed to have been able to address its social problems while retaining economic viability, primarily through its combination of a strong cooperative movement and active government involvement in managing the economy.

 Reaction

 The most prominent reaction to the book came from President Franklin Roosevelt, who in June 1936 had dispatched a commission to Europe to study the prevalent use of cooperatives there.
 In a press conference, Roosevelt told reporters:

 I became a good deal interested in the cooperative development in countries abroad, especially Sweden.
-A very interesting book came out a couple of months ago — The Middle Way.
+A very interesting book came out a couple of months ago—The Middle Way.
 I was tremendously interested in what they had done in Scandinavia along those lines.
 In Sweden, for example, you have a royal family and a Socialist Government and a capitalist system, all working happily side by side.
 Of course, to be sure, it is a smaller country than ours; but they have conducted some very interesting and, so far, very successful experiments.
 They have these cooperative movements existing happily and successfully alongside of private industry and distributions of various kinds, both of them making money.
 I thought it was at least worthy of study from our point of view.